-Back in 2005, when World of Warcraft was released in Europe and I was attending highschool, I saw some of my class mates play this new "Massive Multiplayer Online Roleplaying Game" (MMORPG) and I was hooked.
+#Background story# Back in 2005, when World of Warcraft was released in Europe and I was attending highschool, I saw some of my class mates play this new "Massive Multiplayer Online Roleplaying Game" (MMORPG) and I was hooked.
 They told me how they set up deals with other players in game, to trade materials to sell in-game items in the "auction house" and how the entire world from the Warcraft series, had been re-created.

 I rushed out and bought myself a copy, installed it, logged in and I was hooked from that very instant.
 World of Warcraft was something new, something special - something noone had ever, successfully, done before.
 It included a massive world for each player to explore, deep questlines (Onyxia anyone?) and a huge community that starter working together.

 World of Warcraft grew to a dimension Blizzard had never forseen and rumors say they actually stopped selling the game for a while because of stress on servers.

 ##WoW is a progressive game## World of Warcraft is a progressive game in the sense, that the history evolves.

 We started out with one look on the world, along came patches that brought new content, new items, new dungeons and raids.

 Then in 2006 Blizzard released the first expansion titled "(World of Warcraft) The Burning Crusade".

 Along with the new expansion, Blizzard added new places for players to explore and raised the level cap to 70 (from 60).